 You’ll develop competencies in existing and emerging power production technologies through specialized labs and facilities, including our steam power plant lab, electrical lab, electronics and power control lab, and more.
-You’ll also receive real-world training on our fleet, including the State of Maine, our 500-foot training ship.
+You’ll also prepare to earn a top power engineering technologist salary through real-world training on the State of Maine, our 500-foot training ship.

 While it’s not required as a power engineering technology major, you’ll have the option to participate in Maine Maritime Academy’s Regiment of Midshipmen, a uniformed student body.
 Through the Regiment, you can further develop your self-confidence, self-discipline, and leadership skills, along with many other abilities valued in power engineering technology jobs.